Hurricanes, storms, typhoons... Is September wetter than usual?

 Global warming has doubled the likelihood of severe four-day downpours since the pre-industrial era and the costs of climate change are “accelerating”, WWA said in a report published Wednesday.

-Meanwhile in Japan's city of Wajima, more than 120 millimetres (4.7 inches) of rainfall per hour from typhoon Yagi was recorded on the morning of September 21 - the heaviest rain since comparative data became available in 1929.
+Meanwhile in Japan’s city of Wajima, more than 120 millimetres (4.7 inches) of rainfall per hour was recorded on the morning of September 21 - the heaviest rain since comparative data became available in 1929.

 Hotter, and wetter?